hollaus/TinyPlanetMaker/README.md

   - uncomment and change the line `MY_OPENCVROOT:= somepath` such that it points to your opencv installation (contains the folders: apk, sample, sdk)

-## Debugging Hint
- `Genymotion` is a nice tool for debugging the app (on your PC)
- - If you wanna debug on PC with Genymotion you must change the architecture:
- - In `.\app\src\main\jni\Application.mk` set: `APP_ABI := x86`
- - Note: By using the x86 the Genymotion emulation is much faster (compared to the standard ADB emulator which emulates arm processors)

 ## Author
 Fabian Hollaus